isri12/notesrepo/CPPNotes.md

 - points to an object of type T on the heap.
 - its unique- there can only be one unique_ptr<T> pointing to object on the heap
 - owns what it points to
-- can not be assigned or copies
-- can be moved
+- can not be assigned or copied, However can be moved
 - when the pointer is destroyed, what it points to is automatically destroyed.
 ``` cpp
 #include <iostream>